-But as most travel – whether for business or leisure – involves airplanes and airports, you need to optimize your packing.
-Because if you don’t, it might mean the difference between having a checked-in bag and not having one.
+And if we’re talking about air travel, the choice of a shoe may mean the difference between having a checked-in bag and not having one.
 A single checked-in bag attracts a fee of $20 or more, so the best way to travel is without one.

-Ok, you might have an Airline status card and do not have to pay for extra baggage.
-But then, who wants to waste time dropping bags at the counter or waiting for the carousel to spit up your luggage when you land?
+Ok, you may have Airline status and do not have to pay for extra baggage.
+But then, who wants to waste time dropping bags at the counter or wait for the carousel to spit up the luggage at the destination?

-Frequent travelers can attest that traveling without a check-in bag is such a liberating experience.
+Frequent travelers will attest that traveling without a check-in bag is a very liberating experience.

-So let’s say you need to pack for a single overnight bag, and space is at a premium.
-Running shoes tend to occupy quite a bit of room, so how does one make the best of the situation?
+Let’s assume that we need to pack for an overnight trip, and space is at a premium.
+Running shoes occupy quite a bit of room, so what’s the workaround?

-The easiest way to carry a running shoe is to simply wear them.
-But while this works for holiday travelers, your corporate overlords might frown upon such a casual attire.
-Or maybe you just want to look dapper with your wingtips or high heels.
+The easiest way to carry a shoe is to simply wear them.
+But while this may work for vacationers, your corporate overlords might frown upon such casual attire.
+Or maybe you just want to look dapper in your Calfskin wingtips.

-Every traveler has to follow standard packing best practices, such as rolling your apparel instead of stacking them; or stuffing the insides of your shoes with smaller items or undergarments.
-Also, bags with a softer shell (textile) accommodate more items for the same size than bags with a rigid shell.
+Following packing best practices like rolling the garments instead of stacking them certainly helps.
+Or stuffing the insides of your shoes with smaller items or undergarments.
+Also, bags with an expandable textile shell accommodate more items when compared to hard luggage.

-Follow these golden rules, and you can also explore options outside the limited assortment presented in this guide.
+Follow these golden rules, and you can also explore options outside the limited assortment featured on this list.

-There’s a Spanish proverb which goes something like this: “On a long journey, even a straw proves heavy.”
+There’s a Spanish proverb that goes something like this: “On a long journey, even a straw proves heavy.”

-While this was written well before the age of air-travel, but regardless, a lighter shoe means more weight off your shoulders.
-So all the shoes on the list weight less than 290 grams/10 ounces for the median size.
+While this was written before the age of air travel, a lighter shoe means more weight off your shoulders.
+So all the shoes in this guide weigh less than 290 grams/10 ounces for the median size.
 (Related read: The lightest running shoes)

 The midsole should be flexible.

 Ever wonder how professional contortionists fit into an unimaginably cramped space?
-Besides proper technique, the artists manage it by being extremely flexible.
+Besides applying the proper technique, the artists also take advantage of their flexibility.

-Apply the same analogy to running shoes.
-A flexible build allows the shoe to access space previously unavailable, as the midsole better adapts to its confinement.
-A chunky midsole equipped with moon-foam or switch-blade technology isn’t going to cut it, sadly.
+The same analogy applies to shoes.
+A flexible build makes the shoe easier to pack, as the midsole can be bent to fit into tight spaces.
+A chunky midsole equipped with too much Gel, compressed Air bags, or a Carbon plate isn’t going to cut it, sadly.

-You don’t want a stiff upper which hogs all the space.
-Just like the flexible midsole, you need an upper which flattens to make room for the rest of your essentials.
+A stiff upper is a detriment to efficient packing.
+Just like the flexible midsole, the upper needs to flatten to make room for the rest of your essentials.

-A collapsible heel counter design is preferable; the second-best option is to have a heel with a thin and flexible counter.
+A collapsible heel counter design is preferable; the second-best option is a thin and flexible heel counter.

 Avoid running shoes with thick midsoles

-This one’s a no-brainer for saving space.
+This one is a no-brainer for saving space.
 Thick midsoles equate to more room occupied by the shoe.
 So while we don’t recommend ultra-flat midsoles due to their lack of versatility, they shouldn’t be too thick either.

 As a general rule, the thickness should be somewhere between a regular trainer and a racing flat.